abhinavdhasmana/abhinavdhasmana.github.io/_posts/2018-05-15-How-to-deploy-React-and-Node-app-on-AWS-A-better-approach.md

 ---
 layout: post
 title:  "How to deploy React and Node app on AWS: A better approach"
-categories: [Node.js, AWS, Gitlab, Nginx]
+tags: [Node.js, AWS, Gitlab, Nginx]
 author: Abhinav Dhasmana
 ---

-In one of my previous blog, [_How to quickly deploy React and Node app on AWS_]({% post_url 2017-05-29-How-to-quickly-deploy-React-and-Node-app-on-AWS %})_,_ I explained how we can _quickly_ deploy our react app, node app and enable them to talk to each other.
+In one of my previous blog, [_How to quickly deploy React and Node app on AWS_]({% post_url 2017-05-29-how-to-quickly-deploy-react-and-node-app-on-aws %})_,_ I explained how we can _quickly_ deploy our react app, node app and enable them to talk to each other.
 Essentially, it involved the following steps:

 *   Make a production build of your react app
 *   Put these files manually in the public folder of your node server